salsohrab20/AdrianCantrill-DVA-C02/README.md

 ## 📚 Course Overview

-The AWS Certified Solutions Architect is one of the most valuable and in-demand cloud certifications available. 🌟 It covers all the core AWS services and serves as a fantastic entry point into the most popular public cloud platform in the world today. 🌍
+The AWS Certified Developer - Associate (DVA-C02) is one of the most valuable and in-demand cloud certifications available. 🌟 It covers all the core AWS services and serves as a fantastic entry point into the most popular public cloud platform in the world today. 🌍

 Getting certified can boost your confidence and open doors to new job opportunities.
 However, it's the real-world skills you gain along the way that matter long-term.
-This course is designed not only to help you pass the SAA-C03 exam confidently but also to equip you with the skills you need for interviews and to function as a mid-level AWS Solutions Architect. 💼
+This course is designed not only to help you pass the DVA-C02 exam confidently but also to equip you with the skills you need for interviews and to function as a mid-level AWS Solutions Architect. 💼

-I’ve crafted this course to align with the latest version of the AWS Certified Solutions Architect - Associate (SAA-C03) certification.
-Rather than updating old content, this course directly reflects the new structure, products, services, and architectures in the SAA-C03 exam.
+I’ve crafted this course to align with the latest version of the AWS Certified Developer - Associate (DVA-C02) certification.
+Rather than updating old content, this course directly reflects the new structure, products, services, and architectures in the DVA-C02 exam.
 The course is constantly updated (weekly) to ensure it remains relevant. 📅

 ## 🗂️ Course Content